Young Seals Keep Getting Eels Stuck Up Their Noses, Confounding Scientists

 Is This Endangering The Seals?

 Probably not.
-So far the four seals to have gotten eels stuck up their noses have survived the extraction procedure and returned to their normal lives, and as of this writing this problem doesn’t appear to be a public health issue (so to speak) for the endangered marine mammals.
+So far the four seals to have gotten eels stuck up their noses have survived the extraction procedure and returned to their normal lives, and, as of this writing, this problem doesn’t appear to be a prominent health concern for the endangered marine mammals.

-However, that’s not to say that having an eel stuck up its nose is just an inconvenience for the seals.
+However, that’s not to say that having an eel stuck up its nose is just an inconvenience for any unlucky seal.
 The animals block their nasal cavities when they dive below the water, and the eel can interfere with that.
 The invasive species also put the marine mammals at risk of infection.